22q Educational Tools

 You are here

-On March 15th, 2013 we asked the 22q community; "What tools have you used to help educate their childrens teachers about 22q Deletion Syndrome?"
+We asked the 22q community; "What tools have you used to help educate their childrens teachers about 22q Deletion Syndrome?"
 TONS of parents responded.
 The following is a list of the most commonly used resources based on those responses.

 VIDEO: 22Q University Episode #1 "Striving For School Success"